 As we covered in our review, the Puffin browser does exceptionally well on security, in large part due to the unusual way that it runs websites on its own servers before transferring them to users.
 Let’s take a step back, though, and identify exactly what browser security means.

 What Makes the Most Secure Web Browser

 Because the online environment is constantly evolving, updates and patches are by far the most critical aspect of browser security.
 When security holes arise, developers need to close them as quickly as possible to prevent hackers from taking advantage.

 For the same reason, you generally want your browser’s updates to automatically download and install.
 This ensures that even the most inattentive user remains protected, rather than relying on them to remember to check for new updates on a regular basis.
-Without automatic updates, it’s easy to fall behind, leaving you vulnerable even if you pay close attention.
+Without security features like automatic updates, it’s easy to fall behind, leaving you vulnerable even if you pay close attention.

 The difference between HTTP and HTTPS is also crucial to understand.
 When connecting to a website over HTTPS, your traffic is encrypted, making it useless to anyone who manages to intercept it en route.
 The opposite is true for regular HTTP connections, which opens you up to malware injection, identity theft and more, if anyone is listening in.

 Browsers should thus clearly inform users when they’re on sites that doesn’t use HTTPS.
 Tenta is a great example, as the warning presented is clear and visible, rather than the easy-to-miss warnings of Mozilla Firefox or Microsoft Edge.